Preta: Buddhism

-In Thailand, pret (เปรต) are hungry ghosts of the Buddhist tradition that have become part of the Thai folklore, but are described as being abnormally tall, and can emit very high-pitched sound with its tiny mouth, which could be heard only by a monk or a shaman.
-Many elders often tell their child not to swear or tell bad things at their parents, otherwise they will become Pret afterlife.
+In Thailand, pret (เปรต) are hungry ghosts of the Buddhist tradition that have become part of the Thai folklore.
+They are described as being abnormally tall with tiny mouths, able to emit a high-pitched sound that only by monks or shamans can hear.
+Elders often tell children not to swear or be rude to their parents, lest they become pret in the afterlife.

-In Sri Lankan culture, like in other Asian cultures, people are reborn as preta (peréthaya) if they desired too much in their life where their large stomachs can never be fulfilled because they have a small mouth.
+In Sri Lankan culture, like in other Asian cultures, people are reborn as preta (peréthaya) if they desired too much in life: their large stomachs can never be filled because they have small mouths.